soo_plugin_pref Page 1 of 4

 This is an admin-side plugin for managing plugin preferences.

-For users, it provides a consistent admin interface to set preferences for soo_plugin_pref-compatible plugins, and automatically installs or removes those preferences from the database as appropriate.
-Of course, when you upgrade a plugin your existing preference values are retained.
+For users, it provides a consistent admin interface to set preferences for *soo_plugin_pref*-compatible plugins, and automatically installs or removes those preferences from the database as appropriate.
+(When you upgrade a plugin your existing preference values are retained.)

 For plugin authors, it allows you to add preference settings to your plugins without having to create the user interface or the preference-handling functions.